Monthly Archives: December 2024

 I came into the room and a willowy young brunette was sitting beside his bed.
 “Linda, this is Abby,” he said, his voice rich with warmth, “and she wants to go to Italy, too!”

 During our last hospitalization he was surrounded by caring and kind people, from the wonderfully present doctors to the male student nurse who watched women’s basketball games with us.
-Everyone who had the time was interested in him.
-He recited scraps of Hafez to the palliative care staff, “No one does not lift a great pack.”

-This life is but one day in the life of the soul.
-Tor taught me this too, and it gives me great comfort.
-It’s what I told the caregivers when I shared that he hadn’t eaten in a few days, not really at the end of our hospital stay and not when we came home, either.
-That’s when they said it was time for hospice to assess him…
+This life is but one day in the life of the Soul.
+Tor taught me this, and it gives me great comfort.
+It’s what I told the caregivers when I shared that he hadn’t eaten in a few days, not really at the end of our hospital stay, and not when we came home, either.